China to donate 600 million doses of COVID-19 vaccine to Africa - ExBulletin

 China to donate 600 million doses of COVID-19 vaccine to Africa

-China pledged to donate 600 million doses of its COVID-19 vaccines to Africa as the world grapples with the uneven distribution of vaccines between rich and poor countries

-BEIJING – China has pledged to donate 600 million doses of its COVID-19 vaccines to Africa as the world grapples with the uneven distribution of vaccines between rich and poor countries.
+BEIJING (AP) China has pledged to donate 600 million doses of its COVID-19 vaccines to Africa as the world grapples with the uneven distribution of injections between rich and poor countries.

 Chinese President Xi Jinping made the pledge Monday in a video speech at the opening ceremony of a China-Africa forum on economic cooperation.